codehackerr/Code-That-Speaks-Domain-Language/README.md

 #### Naming
 - Name variables, classes, methods using domain vocabulary.
 - Biggest ROI and applicable irrespective of language context.
 - Need to be conscious to use the domain terminology.
-It's easy your interpretations than the actual domain.
+It's easy to use interpretations than the actual domain.
 Eg: I used overcrowding for overpopulation
 #### Create Intents
 - Wrap domain behaviors and rules as intents.
 - Hamcrest Matcher is an excellent example of this.
 See `CellMatchers.java`